 In addition, DOHVE works collaboratively with other MIECHV TA providers, including the Technical Assistance Coordinating Center (TACC), the Tribal Evaluation Institute (TEI), and the Tribal Home Visiting Technical Assistance Center (Tribal Home VisTA).

 The DOHVE contract was awarded to MDRC and its subcontractors James Bell Associates, Cincinnati Children’s Hospital, and a number of academic consultants.
 DOHVE is led by ACF in collaboration with the Health Resources and Services Administration (HRSA).

-To access DOHVE TA resources, see http://www.mdrc.org/dohve-project-resources.
+A few selected DOHVE products are included below.
+To access all DOHVE TA resources, see http://www.mdrc.org/dohve-project-resources.